How To #31: 7 Steps To Secure The Right Influencer To Post For Your Brand

 #5 The Offer

 From the brand manager’s response, we are then able to construct a list of celebrities who fit within their possible interest.
-Once the brand looks at this list and why it is ranked as it is (including possible rates), we have the brand narrow down their choices, so that we can create an offer letter (also known as a Letter of Intent) that specifically states everything the celebrity would need to do.
-The talent agent, manager or publicist then shares this with the celebrity and we negotiate to the final terms.
+Once the brand looks at this list and why it is ranked as it is (including possible rates), we have the brand narrow down its choices, so that we can create an offer letter (also known as a Letter of Intent) that specifically states everything the celebrity would need to do.
+The talent agent, manager, or publicist then shares this with the celebrity and we negotiate to the final terms.

 New Call-to-action